Traditional Greek Easter Bread (Tsoureki)

 Repeat as many times necessary to get the idea (that’s what we did a few years back!)

 Carefully transfer the braided loaf on a -lined with parchment- baking sheet.
-Cover with a damp kitchen towel and set aside.
+Cover with oiled cling film and a kitchen towel and set aside.
 Let it rise, for 1 1/2 – 2 hours.
 Brush generously with the egg that’s left (pic.
 21).

-Bake in preheated oven at 190C/370F (in convection oven - fan assisted baking) for 35-40 minutes, until browned.
+Bake in preheated oven at 160C/320F (in convection oven - fan assisted baking) for 25-30 minutes, until browned.
 Allow it to cool completely before cutting it.

 Kalo Pascha!
 (Happy Easter!)